MicrosoftDocs/defender-docs/defender-for-iot/discover-vulnerabilities.md

 ---
 title: Discover vulnerabilities with Microsoft Defender for IoT in Defender portal
-description: This article describes how to discover vulnerabilities in the Site security feature of Microsoft Defender for IoT in XDR Defender portal ms.service: defender-for-iot
+description: This article describes how to discover vulnerabilities in the Site security feature of Microsoft Defender for IoT in Defender portal ms.service: defender-for-iot
 author: lwainstein
 ms.author: lwainstein